rocketmlhq/rmldnn/tutorials/brain_MRI_image_segmentation/readme.rst

    expected by the Dice loss function.
  - The variable ``target_is_mask`` is set to `true` so that target pixels are not linearly interpolated when resizing the image.
- - Since `rmldnn` automatically scales pixel values by 255, a factor of 1/255 = 0.00392 is applied to recover the original values.
-The last two bullets guarantee that target pixel values remain unchanged.

-We will run training for 30 epochs on 4 NVIDIA V100 GPUs using a Singularity image with `rmldnn` (see `instructions <https://github.com/rocketmlhq/rmldnn/blob/main/README.md#install>`__ for how to get the image).
+We will run training for 50 epochs on 4 NVIDIA V100 GPUs using a Singularity image with `rmldnn` (see `instructions <https://github.com/rocketmlhq/rmldnn/blob/main/README.md#install>`__ for how to get the image).
 From the command line, one should do: